toddgeist/FM-Parameters/README.markdown

 ### # ( name ; value )

-The # ( name ; value ) function creates an FSON name-value pair.
+The # ( name ; value ) function creates a Let notation name-value pair.
 A dictionary data structure can be created by concatenating several calls to #() as if they were plain text.
-FSON also supports nested dictionaries.
+Let notation also supports nested dictionaries.

 	# ( "name" ; "value" )
 	& # ( "outerName" ;